Skin Cancer Check

 Dermoscopy

-A dermatoscope is a magnifying light tool that allows clinicians to view certain structures within moles and skin lesions more closely than with the naked eye.
+A dermatoscope is a magnifying light device that allows clinicians to observe certain structures within moles and skin lesions more closely than with the naked eye.

-Findings that appear atypical, evolving or otherwise concerning are flagged for medical assessment by a GP or dermatologist.
+If any findings appear atypical, evolving or otherwise concerning, they are flagged and you will be advised to seek medical assessment from a GP or dermatologist.

 Mole Mapping

-Digital mole mapping involves taking clinical photographs of moles and pigmented spots across defined body areas to create a visual record.
+Digital mole mapping involves taking clinical photographs of moles and pigmented spots across selected body areas to create a visual record.

-On follow-up visits, these images can be compared to help detect new or changing lesions, which may then be referred for medical evaluation if indicated.
+During follow-up visits, these images may be compared with previous photographs to help detect new or changing lesions, which may then be referred for medical evaluation if indicated.

 Why ongoing monitoring may help